 Libraries are for lovers of all kind.
-This Library Lovers Month, customers, community members, Library supporters and staff share their most meaningful Library love stories with us.
+This Library Lovers Month, we reflect on the stories of customers, community members, Library supporters and staff as they share their most meaningful Library love stories with us.

 This is the story of how one immigrant woman found home through community at Charlotte Mecklenburg Library.

 For nearly three years, library service specialist Cathy Fletcher has been leading adult sensory storytime sessions at Charlotte Mecklenburg Library’s Main Library.
 In that time, Cathy says the groups she leads have become like family.

 Thanks to generous funding from PNC’s Grow Up Great program, the Library, Discovery Place, and Community School of the Arts have delivered multidisciplinary vocabulary-building programs for toddlers and preschool-aged children at two community centers, online and in Library locations for three years.

 Two high school boys have a YouTube channel and came to the Idea Box to create some popular “fidget spinners".